Our sole aim is to deliver the best quality First Aid and pre-hospital medical training currently available, anywhere.

-- Trainers are qualified to a minimum of Certificate level.
-Not an Awarding Organisation specific Train the Trainer course or a 5 day PTLLS course.
+- Trainers are qualified to a minimum of Certificate level on education or training.
+Not an Awarding Organisation specific Train the Trainer course.

 Proven Educational Process

 The easiest and thing for us to do would be to subscribe to an Awarding Organisation and employ inexperienced trainers to deliver generic first aid courses quickly and cheaply.
 The candidate receives a perfectly acceptable, externally awarded certificate of training but do they have the appropriate confidence and competencies to actually casualty effectively?